-- Organisational Research Methods Part 1 (biennial) - Organisational Research Methods Part 2 (biennial) - Econometrics I \ - Econometrics II \
+- Organisational Research Methods Part 1 (biennial) - Organisational Research Methods Part 2 (biennial) - Econometrics I - Econometrics II

-MODULES FROM COGNATE DISCIPLINES
+MODULES FROM COGNATE DISCIPLINES3

 - Seminar in Strategy Content (biennial)

-- Social Psychology (Psychology Department) \
+- Social Psychology (Psychology Department)

-- IS, Innovation & Organisational Change \
+- IS, Innovation & Organisational Change

-- Organisation Theory \
+- Organisation Theory

 - Consumer Behaviour (biennial)

-- Marketing Strategy \
+- Marketing Strategy

-- Game Theory & Information Economics (biennial) \
+- Game Theory & Information Economics (biennial)

-- Quantitative Market Models (biennial)\
+- Quantitative Market Models (biennial)

-&lt;sup>1 MRes students may need to take additional courses if deemed necessary by the OB pathway rep and their supervisor.
+1 MRes students may need to take additional courses if deemed necessary by the OB pathway rep and their supervisor.

-&lt;sup>2 Students who can demonstrate sufficient competency in some of the above modules, may be allowed to take alternative modules after consultation with the masters director and PhD pathway rep.
+2 Students who can demonstrate sufficient competency in some of the above modules, may be allowed to take alternative modules after consultation with the masters director and PhD pathway rep.

-&lt;sup>3 Students may replace courses indicated with \ with another module from the list of research courses specified in the MPhil handbook or - in the first year of their PhD - with another course from another institution.
-MPhil SMO students who do not write a masters dissertation may, after consultation with the programme director, replace any course indicated with \ with an individual research project or another module from the list of research courses specified in the MPhil handbook.
+3 Students may replace courses indicated with with another module from the list of research courses specified in the MPhil handbook or - in the first year of their PhD - with another course from another institution.
+MPhil SMO students who do not write a masters dissertation may, after consultation with the programme director, replace any course indicated with with an individual research project or another module from the list of research courses specified in the MPhil handbook.

-- Qualitative Research Methods \ - advanced qualitative methods training \
+Qualitative Research Methods Advanced qualitative methods training

 The trademark of an academic career is continuous, lifelong learning.
-During your PhD we will therefore expect you to expand your field knowledge and methodological skill set further by participating in relevant courses offered by CJBS or cognate departments at Cambridge, as well as by attending appropriate courses or workshops in other business schools.
+During your PhD we will therefore expect you to expand your field knowledge and methodological skill set further by participating in relevant courses offered by Cambridge Judge Business School or cognate departments at Cambridge, as well as by attending appropriate courses or workshops in other business schools.